richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 When a Document Editor is a Chair of the same working group, a co-chair should manage the process around the document.
-If a co-chair is not available, the process must be monitored carefully to ensure ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.
+If a co-chair is not available, the process must be monitored carefully to ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.
 This can be the collective obligation of all parties involved in the document.